-This Academic Program book is designed to help students plan an effective course of study for both their middle school and high school years.
+This Program of Studies is designed to help students plan an effective course of study for both their middle school and high school years.
 It is the responsibility of students and their parents to read and discuss this information in order to make appropriate, effective academic plans.
 Administrators and counselors are available for assistance.